 - The safety of silicone breast implants is established and is published as an independent review.
 There have actually been 4 such independent reviews and they essentially reached the same conclusions.

 - No obvious increase in breast cancer or autoimmune disorders

 - Rare association of some textured devices to a very rare type of localised lymphoma (ALCL)

 Mr Turton advises that you should consider and plan for replacement by 10-yrs.
 Many places and even manufacturers give rupture rates that are not scientifically based and lack validity.
 The most reliable data came from compulsory 10-year studies and only a few manufacturers undertook these.
 There is therefore no reliable data to say one manufacturer is better than another, and it it is wise to refer to the robust data from the FDA submission for McGhan and Mentor implants.

-If a silent rupture goes on to get worse, the gel in the implant may fragment and become more liquid with time; this might cause symptoms of inflammation (might cause discomfort), capsule contraction (the breast implant feels harder, the breast shape may become distorted, the breast may ache), or silicone leakage into the breast tissue or lymph nodes under your arm.
+If a silent rupture goes on to get worse, the gel in the implant may partially fragment and become more liquid with time; this might cause symptoms of inflammation (might cause discomfort), capsule contraction (the breast implant feels harder, the breast shape may become distorted, the breast may ache), or silicone leakage into the breast tissue, lymph nodes or into the organs in the body.
 Any changes should always be investigated urgently by a breast specialist.
 It is harder and more expensive to revise implants once complications occur and cosmetic results may not be as good.

 How long does the operation take?

-Breast augmentation is a low risk surgical procedure if done with the right surgeon and in the right hospital.
-It will usually take around 50-60minutes and is done under a general anaesthetic.
-Mr Turton will always schedule you an overnight stay for your safety and comfort, and this is the preference of all of his patients.
+Breast augmentation is a low risk surgical procedure if done with the right specialist surgeon and in the right hospital.
+It will usually take around 50-60 minutes and is done under a general anaesthetic.
+Mr Turton will always schedule you for an overnight stay when you are under his care, for your safety and comfort, and this has remained the preference of his patients for over 14-years.